real estate investor

 Cost segregation, or “costseg” at the cocktail party, is a process of breaking down a real estate building into virtual piles of stuff, and assigning different asset classes to the piles.
 This allows you to accelerate depreciation on a portion of the overall structure.
 Without a cost segregation study, a commercial building is depreciated over 39 years as a whole.
 Done.
 With cost segregation, you will still have a large chunk of the purchase price being depreciated over 39 years, but you’ll have other chunks that depreciate quicker and even some chunks that are eligible for bonus (instant) depreciation.
 Yay!

 Before you get all excited, there are some things to consider.
-First, the costseg report could easily cost you $5,000.
-So you need a tax benefit combined with time-value of money benefit that makes sense.
-Second, the tax benefit might be restricted; generally, you either need net rental income that can be reduced by the accelerated depreciation, or you need to qualify as a real estate professional (see below).
+First, the costseg report could easily cost you $5,000 (having said that, certain properties especially single-family homes can use a DIY service such as CostSegEZ for $500ish).
+So, you need a tax benefit combined with time-value of money benefit that makes sense.
+Second, the tax benefit might be restricted; generally, you need one of the following-

 There might be some other beneficial avenues, but those are the common ones.

-Therefore, a cost segregation study and eventual report is wonderful, but it only works in certain situations.
+As such, a cost segregation study and eventual report is wonderful, but it only works in certain situations.

 Real Estate Professional